Students who take classes with Home School Partners should…

 - tattoos/body piercings/cuttings except for earrings for girls

 Parents, please check your daughter to make sure she is modest (1 Timothy 2:9).
 If you’re not sure, please err on the side of caution.
-“It’s not as bad as some of the girls she knows” doesn’t cut it!
+Thank you!

 - Skirts/shorts must come close to the knee or below.